-In 1990 system dynamics practitioners at the Rockefeller College were approached by the Department of Social Services (DSS) in New York State to explore the potential of simulation modeling to aid understandings of the structure and dynamics of foster care populations.
+In 1990 system dynamics practitioners at the Rockefeller College were approached by the Department of Social Services (DSS) in New York State to explore the potential of simulation modeling to aid understanding of the structure and dynamics of foster care populations.
 Traditionally a small and placid part of the New York State budget, foster care began to grow dramatically after 1985, owing, it is thought, to the emergence of the crack cocaine epidemic.
-Nationally known for the creation and analyses of extremely detailed data bases of foster care in several states, our contact at DSS had two interests: contributing to solutions of the problems generated by rapid growth in the need for foster care in New York City and elsewhere, and experimenting with nonlinear simulation modeling to reveal structural foundations for complex dynamics.
-Some extremely detailed modeling work, showing the ability to match the DSS data, was pursued at the Rockefeller College to the point of reports and recommendations to the Commissioner of Social Services (Wulczyn 1990a, 1990b).
+Nationally known for the creation and analysis of extremely detailed databases of foster care in several states, our contact at DSS had two interests: contributing to solutions of the problems generated by rapid growth in the need for foster care in New York City and elsewhere, and experimenting with nonlinear simulation modeling to reveal structural foundations for complex dynamics.
+Some very detailed modeling work, showing the ability to match the DSS data, was pursued at the Rockefeller College to the point of reports and recommendations to the Commissioner of Social Services (Wulczyn et al. 1990a; 1990b).

-To further the effort, we became interested in exploring an accelerated group modeling effort that had as its core idea the separation of three primary roles that had seemed significant in the medical malpractice work: a group facilitator/elicitor, a modeler, and a recorder.
-Our contact at DSS assembled a group of experts in foster care willing to spend two days experimenting with a simulation modeling approach largely unfamiliar to them.
+To further the effort, we became interested in exploring an accelerated group modeling effort that had as its core idea the separation of three primary roles that had seemed significant in our earlier medical malpractice work: a group facilitator/elicitor, a modeler, and a recorder.
+Our contact at DSS (whom we later realized performed the crucial gatekeeper role) assembled a group of experts in foster care willing to spend two days experimenting with a simulation modeling approach largely unfamiliar to them.

-The two-day workshop began with the sketching of a simple concept model of the foster care system (Figure 1).
+The two-day workshop began with sketching a simple concept model of the foster care system (Fig. 1).
 The concept model served three purposes.
-First, it was the medium for teaching the stock, flow, and causal link icons to be used throughout the workshop.
-Second, the concept model was used to demonstrate there are links between structure and dynamic behavior.
-The model was simulated three times, showing the effects of successively closing negative feedback loops (indicated by the dotted structures shown in Figure 1), striving to control the foster care caseload.
-The first run, without either of the controlling loops, showed unconstrained exponential growth in the child populations.
-Figure 2 shows the dynamics of the second run, in which the screening policy loop was activated, reducing the inflow to kids in care when the stock begins to exceed the care capacity.
+First, it was the medium for teaching the stock, flow, and causal-link icons to be used throughout the workshop.
+Second, it was used to show that there are links between structure and dynamic behavior.
+The model was simulated three times, showing the effects of successively closing negative feedback loops (indicated by the grey structures shown in Figure 1), striving to control the foster care caseload.
+The first run, without either of the controlling loops, showed unconstrained exponential growth in both child populations (labeled in the workshop "kids at risk" and "kids in care," as in Figure 2).
+Figure 2 shows the dynamics of the second run, in which the screening policy loop was activated, reducing the inflow to "kids in care" when the stock begins to exceed the care capacity.
 Third, and perhaps most important, the concept model served to initiate discussion about the structure and behavior of the real system.
-The model looked enough like the foster care system to be immediately familiar to the participants, but it was agonizingly inadequate, and discussion of how to improve it began immediately.7
+The model looked enough like the foster care system to be immediately familiar to the participants, but it was agonizingly inadequate, and discussion of how to improve it began immediately.